zabirovms/TajikQuranPortal/README.md

 ## Deploying to Railway

-This project is optimized for deployment on Railway:
+This project is optimized for deployment on Railway with a custom build process:

 1. Create a new project on [Railway](https://railway.app/)
 2. Connect your GitHub repository